 This is the spending track of the rich and it’s the reason why the rich get richer.
 Most people wouldn’t be able to live on 10% of what they make.
 However, if you’re making $50,000 per month, it’s entirely possible to live on $5,000 per month and invest the remaining $45,000.

-It’s great to enjoy the dot com lifestyle and make money online.
+It’s great to enjoy the dot com lifestyle or work at a job you love.
 However, there will come a point in time when you may not want to do it anymore.
-I can’t see this happening for a long long time, but it is nice to know that if I wish kill off this blog and its $30K per month income, I can do so.
+I can’t see this happening for a long long time, but it is nice to know that if I wish kill off this blog and its income, I can do so.